apache/phoenix-tephra/README.rst

 .. ==================
 ..
-Cask Tephra
+Apache Tephra
 .. ==================

 |(Tephra)|

 **Transactions for Apache HBase** |(TM)|:
-Cask Tephra provides globally consistent transactions on top of Apache HBase.
+Apache Tephra provides globally consistent transactions on top of Apache HBase.
 While HBase provides strong consistency with row- or region-level ACID operations, it sacrifices cross-region and cross-table consistency in favor of scalability.
 This trade-off requires application developers to handle the complexity of ensuring consistency when their modifications